mainmatter/mainmatter.com/blog/_posts/2018-02-06-handling-webhooks-in-phoenix.md

 `change_path_info/2` changes the `path_info` property on the `conn`, based on the request payload matched in `call/2`, in this case to `"webhook/add"`.
 You'll notice I also added a no-op function clause for `call/2`.
 If other routes are added and don't need to be manipulated in the same way as the ones above, we need to make sure the request gets through to the router unmodified.

 This solution isn't great however.
 We are placing code in the endpoint, which will be executed no matter what the request path is.
-This isn't ideal, and may cause issues down the line.
+Furthermore, the endpoint is only supposed to:

+* provide a wrapper for starting and stopping the endpoint as part of a supervision tree;
+* define an initial plug pipeline for requests to pass through;
+* host web specific configuration for your application.

+Interfering with the request to map it to a route at this point would be unidiomatic Phoenix.
+It would also make the app slower, and harder to maintain and debug.

 #### Forwarding conn to the shunt and calling another router

 Instead of intercepting the `conn` in the endpoint, we could forward it from the application's main router to the `WebhookShunt`, modify it and call a second router who's sole purpose would be to handle the hooks.

-1. The request hits router which has one path for all webhooks (`"/webhook"`)
+1. The request hits router which has one path for all webhooks (`"/webhook"`).
-2. `conn` is forwarded to the WebhookShunt which modifies the path based on the request payload
+2. `conn` is forwarded to the WebhookShunt which modifies the path based on the request payload.
-3. The WebhookShunt calls the WebhookRouter, passing it the modified `conn`
+3. The WebhookShunt calls the WebhookRouter, passing it the modified `conn`.
-4. The WebhookRouter matches the `conn` path and calls the appropriate action on the WebhookController
+4. The WebhookRouter matches the `conn` path and calls the appropriate action on the WebhookController.

 I.e.,